bjwo/bjwo.github.io/_posts/2019-08-24-EV7-Day18-Bua-Halmstad.md

   - Shelter
   - Kattegattleden
 ---
 The beautiful weather continues.
 We're now cycling through a holiday region where many swedes have some little cabins on the seaside.
-And after a relatively long dinner everybody was outside and enjoying a late summer.
+And after a relatively cold and rainy dinner everybody was now outside and enjoying a late hot summer.

 We also went to the beach for a short while, ate great ice cream and I took a dive into the sea.